-The where () method acts on the Model that is the current "query context".
+You can join on tables related to one another by ForeignKeyField.
+The join() method acts on the Model that is the current "query context".
 This is either:

-- the model the query class was initialized with - the model most recently JOINed on
+- the model the query class was initialized with - · the model most recently JOINed on